PragmaticMachineLearning/docmodel/README.md

 ### Model Availability

-Model Hub: DocModel on Hugging Face
+Model Hub: DocModel on [Hugging Face Hub](https://huggingface.co/tobiadefami/docmodel-base)
-Repository: GitHub Repository

 ### License
 This project is licensed under the Mozilla Public License 2.0.
 See the LICENSE file for details.

 ### Contact
-For any questions or inquiries, feel free to reach out to:
+For any questions or inquiries, feel free to reach out!

-GitHub: tobiadefami